mura4k/russian_g2p_ipa/README.md

 ### Prerequisites

-You should have python3 installed on your machine (we recommend Anaconda3 package) and modules listed in requirements.txt.
+You should have python3 (DAWG library requires python 3.8 or lower) installed on your machine (we recommend Anaconda3 package) and modules listed in requirements.txt.
 If you do not have them, run in Terminal

 ```
 pip3 install -r requirements.txt